-To develop the contrastive ViT model, we used ViT as the backbone of the model \cite{wu2020visual}.
-The output of ViT was flattened, and we appended three fully connected layers to the end of the model, which reduced the size of the output to the desired latent vector size.
-The last three layers of the contrastive ViT model consisted of two hidden layers and a final output layer.
-The hidden layers contained twice the number of neurons as the size of the latent space, while the final output layer contained the same number of neurons as the size of the latent space.
-These layers were used to transform the output of the ViT backbone into a compact representation of the data that captured the underlying structure of the image.
-The ELU activation function was used between the final layers to allow the propagation of negative values, which might become available during the use of the contrastive loss function.
+To develop the contrastive ViT model, we use ViT as the backbone of the model \cite{wu2020visual}.
+The ViT output is flattened and followed by three fully connected layers to achieve the desired latent vector size.
+The model features two hidden layers with twice the number of neurons as the latent space and a final output layer matching the latent space size.
+These layers transform the ViT backbone's output into a compact representation of the image's structure.
+We use the Exponential Linear Unit (ELU) activation function between the layers to propagate negative values for the contrastive loss function.
 For a graphical overview of the model architecture, see Figure~\ref{fig:model_architecture}.

-During training, only the last three layers of the model were fine-tuned, while the backbone parameters were kept frozen.
-While this may lead to limitations in the ability of the model to learn new lower-level features, it results in a more stable training process.
-Furthermore, this reduces the risk of overfitting the data due to the fewer parameters being optimized.
-To support our decision to freeze the backbone, we conducted an ablation study where the entire network parameters, including the ViT backbone, were updated during training.
-The results of this study indicated a significant decrease in performance, which is discussed in detail in the Results section.

-The hyperparameters for the contrastive ViT model were chosen through an empirical process of parameter sweeps.
-This involved training the model with a range of different values for each hyperparameter and then evaluating the model's performance on a validation set.
-By comparing the results of the different runs, we were able to identify the values of the hyperparameters that resulted in the best performance.
-This process allowed us to fine-tune the model and ensure it achieved the best possible performance in differentiating between pictures of pets.
-Table \ref{tab:hyper} shows a list of these hyperparameters.
+During training, we fine-tune only the last three layers of the model while keeping the backbone parameters frozen.
+This approach, while limiting the model’s ability to learn new lower-level features, results in a more stable training process and reduces the risk of overfitting.
+An ablation study where all parameters are updated revealed a significant drop in performance, which is discussed in the Results section.
+We select the hyperparameters for the contrastive ViT model through parameter sweeps.
+By training with various values and evaluating the model on a validation set, we identify the optimal hyperparameters.
+This process helps us fine-tune the model to better differentiate between pictures of pets.
+Table \ref{tab:hyper} lists these hyperparameters.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

-As we briefly described earlier, we used $k$-fold cross-validation to evaluate the performance of the contrastive learning model.
-This is a standard method for evaluating machine learning models that help to mitigate the risk of overfitting.
-In $k$-fold cross-validation, the training data is divided into $k$ subsets, or \textit{folds}, and the model is trained $k$ times, each time using $k-1$ subsets for training and the leftover subset for testing.
-This allows the model to be evaluated on various test sets, which helps provide a more robust estimate of its generalization performance.